Krugersdorp: History

 Krugersdorp is the site of a December 1880 gathering at which more than 6,000 men vowed to fight for the Transvaal's independence.
 Founded in 1887 by Marthinus Pretorius after the discovery of gold on his farm, Paardekraal, thereafter the mining industry played an important role in the development of the city.
 Two important events in the history of South Africa: the Transvaal War of Independence (1881) and the discovery of the Witwatersrand Goldfields (1886) took place in Krugersdorp.
 These events had far-reaching political and economic consequences for the country's development.

 In April 1887, the South African Republic's (ZAR) Executive Council purchased part of the farm Paarderkraal to build a town called Krugersdorp.
 By the time the town was founded, the existence of the gold reef along the Witwatersrand had become common knowledge, and thousands seeking their fortunes pitched their tents and pegged claims.
 In 1888, Krugersdorp was proclaimed a separate gold field.
 By 1895, the proclaimed goldfields was separated from Krugersdorp, and the town and Distriksdorp, near the monument, were merged in April that year.
 By 1903, Krugersdorp became a municipality.

-During the Second Boer War (1899-1902), the British built a concentration camp in the valley that is now occupied by the Centenary Dam.
-This camp was overlooked by the "D" Shaft of the Luipardsvlei Estate Gold Mining Company, which was shut down in 1929 when mining shifted to deeper ore bodies that offered the prospect of larger tonnages.
+During the Second Boer War (1899–1902), the British built concentration camps in the valley that is now occupied by the Centenary Dam.
+A camp was overlooked by the "D" Shaft of the Luipardsvlei Estate Gold Mining Company, which was shut down in 1929 when mining shifted to deeper ore bodies that offered the prospect of larger tonnages.
 As of 2014 this shaft is being brought back into production.
 Part of the heritage of the area will feature in a museum to be built post-closure.
 An essential part of the museum's content will be the Boer War legacy.

+The British concentration camp for Boers at Krugersdorp.